FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 **In other words, your application now has these tokens, but what the heck do you do with them?**

 If you are implementing the **Local login and registration** mode, then your application is using OAuth to log users in.
-This means that after the OAuth workflow is complete, the user should be logged in and the browser should be redirected to your application.
+This means that after the OAuth workflow is complete, the user should be logged in and the browser should be redirected to your application or the native app should have user information and render the appropriate views.

 For our example TWGTL application, we want to send the user to their ToDo list after they have logged in.
-In order to log the user into the TWGTL application, we need to create them a session of some sort.
+In order to log the user in to the TWGTL application, we need to create a session of some sort for them.
 There are two ways to handle this:

 * Cookies
 * Server-side sessions

 Which of these methods is best depends on your requirements, but both work well in practice and are both secure if done correctly.
-If you recall from above, we put a placeholder function call in our code just after we received the tokens from the OAuth server.
-Let's fill in that code for the `handleTokens` function for each of the session options above.
+If you recall from above, we put a placeholder function, `handleTokens`, in our code just after we received the tokens from the OAuth server.
+Let's fill in that code for each of the session options.

+##### Storing tokens as cookies

-First, let's store the tokens as cookies in the browser and redirect the user to their ToDos.
-Here's some code that accomplishes that:
+First, let's store the tokens as cookies in the browser and redirect the user to their ToDos:

 ```javascript
 function handleTokens(accessToken, idToken, refreshToken) {